anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you're walking down the right path and you're willing to keep walking, eventually you'll make progress.
+Quote: The key to growth is the introduction of higher dimensions of consciousness into our awareness.

-By: Barack Obama
+By: Laozi